Donor of GOP campaigns dies in attempted murder-suicide outside BurgerFi

 A donor to former President Donald Trump, Florida Gov. Ron DeSantis and then-Gov. Rick Scott died in an attempted murder-suicide last week, the Palm Beach County Sheriff's Office confirmed Tuesday.

-Steven Alembik, 72, of Boca Raton, shot a woman and them himself in a parking lot behind the BurgerFi restaurant west of Delray Beach, 7959 W Atlantic Ave., eight days ago at night.
+Steven Alembik, 72, of Boca Raton, shot a woman and then himself in a parking lot behind the BurgerFi restaurant west of Delray Beach, 7959 W Atlantic Ave., on the evening of Oct.
+9.

 The victim, who ran inside the restaurant after the shooting and is expected to survive, is not being identified because of Marsy's Law, sheriff's spokesman Teri Barbera said.